JizongL/Getting-and-Cleaning-Data-course-project/README.md

 ###Steps to reproduce this project

-- 1: Plsease see the details in `run_analysis.md` and `codebook.md`.
+- 1: Plsease see the details in `run_analysis.md` and `codebook.md`.**note** both files are created by
+-    using R Markdown file format.

 - 2: Those files contain the instructions and steps with R code embedded to produce this project.

 - 3: The final tidy data is in `tidydata.txt`.
-It can be loaded by
+It can be loaded by the following command
 -    `Data<-read.table("tidydata.txt", sep=" ", - head=TRUE)`

 - 4: The codebok is in `codebook.md` .
 It gives the descriptions of the variables in the data frame
 -    prouduced by this project.

 ###How to produce this project
-- The R script `run_analysis.R` can be used to build the Project and it produces the final tidy dataset in
+- Run the R script `run_analysis.R` to build the Project.
-- `tidydata.txt`.
+- The result production is the file `tidydata.txt` which is created in the work directory.